ahitagnied/winnipeg/README.md

 This project implements a deep learning system for classifying audio recordings into different emotional categories (Angry, Disgusted, Fearful, Happy, Neutral, Sad, Surprised).
 The system analyzes speech audio and predicts the emotional state of the speaker based on acoustic patterns.

+The CNN+GRU model achieved an accuracy of 73.63% which is close to human performance in classifying such datasets (74% acc/ to Pentari et al.).
+[1st in Kaggle Leaderboard as of 19th April, 2025]

 <img src='assets/loss.png' width:300px>

 ### 🐉 Model Architecture